textiles_textiles-loom_2021_hero-002_np.jpg

 Textile practices for the 21st century

 Equal parts analog and digital, our state-of-the-art studios are designed to foster a range of applications: experimental, functional, and industrial.
-Planar and linear forms of textile construction and surface manipulation—including low and high tech weaving, hand and screen printing, natural and chemical dyeing, spinning, stitching, felt-making, knitting, crocheting, embroidery, and basketry—provide the backbone of our curriculum.
-As you refine your technical and conceptual skills, you’ll develop a distinctive artistic voice and build a body of work that culminates in a senior exhibition.
+Linear, planar, and three-dimensional forms of textile construction and surface manipulation—including low- and high-tech weaving, hand and screenprinting, natural and chemical dyeing, spinning and felting, knitting and crocheting, and stitching and embroidery—provide the backbone of our curriculum.
+As you refine your technical and conceptual skills, you develop a distinctive artistic voice and build a body of work that culminates in a senior exhibition.

 A student using a digital loom.